Hybrid cloud scenario in 2019

 Development application management is generally more comfortable with continuous deployment.
-But it can become a hassle with non-optimised dependencies and various reasons for fault occurrence.
-Systematically managing the applications with hybrid cloud strategy enable companies to take a more straightforward DevOps approach.
+But it can become a hassle with non-optimized dependencies and various reasons for fault occurrence.
+Systematically managing the applications with a hybrid cloud strategy enable companies to take a more straightforward DevOps approach.

 Clearer future development roadmap